T20X/notes/asm.md

 # INSTRUCTIONS

+## SAR / SHR

+The SHR (Shift Right) and SAR (Arithmetic Shift Right) instructions are both used in computer programming for shifting the bits of a binary number to the right.
+The main difference between the two instructions lies in how they handle the most significant bit (MSB) during the shift.
+The SHR instruction shifts all the bits to the right, including the MSB, and fills the vacated MSB position with a 0.
+On the other hand, the SAR instruction also shifts all the bits to the right, but it preserves the original MSB.
+This means that the SAR instruction fills the vacated MSB position with the original value of the MSB, effectively preserving the sign of the number when used in signed number representation.
+In summary, SHR is a logical shift that always fills the MSB with 0, while SAR is an arithmetic shift that preserves the sign of the number by filling the MSB with the original value of the MSB

 ## PUSH

 This instructs the processor to store the value of the operand onto a stack and decrements stack pointer (ESP register on 32-bit systems and RSP register on 64-bit ones).